This article was written on June 21, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.

 Limonana is a drink that I only learned about a few years ago.
 Since I first wrote about it in 2016, I have lost more than 50 pounds and put my type 2 diabetes and high blood pressure into remission, so I no longer make the sugary version.
 The recipe below is what I am making now.

 “Limonana” is named for its two main ingredients: lemon and mint.
-In Arabic or Hebrew, “limon” means lemon, and “nana” means mint.
+In both Arabic or Hebrew, “limon” means lemon, and “nana” means mint.
 It is a wonderfully refreshing drink for the hottest of days.

 Limonana Recipe

-Limonana ready to serve
+Limonana is ready to serve

 - 3 lemons